Bar-Height vs. Counter-Height Furniture: A Buying Guide

 Bar sets are great for tall family members who need more legroom.

-Many styles include footrests to accommodate shorter guests.
+Many bar-stool-height styles include footrests to accommodate shorter guests.

-Ideal for smaller settings because tables take up more vertical space than horizontal.
+Ideal for smaller settings because tables take up more vertical space than horizontal space.

 Cons

-Tall tables and chairs can be tricky for small children to sit at safely.
+It may be tricky for small children to sit safely at tall tables and chairs.

 Bar sets are not conducive to creating accessible spaces.